zsofitoth/advanced-programming/150-exam/Notes.md

       - construct a stream from the next value (a)
       - new "seed" to run is the "next" on the same state
 ## Algebraic Design
+- the following 3 chapters have been introduced as part of AD
+- parser combinators is heavily focused on AD and contains exercises related to designing a library
 ### Par
 ### Property Testing
 #### Generators